 First on our list of “13 must eat Cambodian food” also happens to be the national dish of Cambodia.
-Not surprising, it’s fish based.
-About 80% of the Cambodian protein intake is derived from the rivers, the Tonle Sap lake and the sea.
+Not surprisingly, it’s fish based.
+Cambodians derive about 80% of their protein intake from the rivers, the Tonle Sap lake and the sea.

 In my Phnom Penh days I ordered Amok Trey all the time.
 Unfortunately not every restaurant passed the test.
 I don’t mind the short cuts, because I am well aware of the time/labor intensity to prepare this dish.
 I do mind however, that sometimes an essential ingredient is left out.
 Sure, noni leaves are hard to come by, but you shouldn’t prepare, let alone sell Amok Trey if you don’t have the ingredients complete.
 It’s like selling pizza without cheese.